Interested in joining our lab?

 • The Leonard Learning Lab is not currently accepting Research Assistant applications.

-• The Leonard Learning Lab is not currently accepting applications.
+• The Leonard Learning Lab is accepting applications for research assistants to start in Summer 2025.

 • The Leonard Learning Lab is not currently accepting senior thesis students.
 Please check back next year.